5 Questions to Ask Your Teen to Motivate Them Without Annoying Them

 5 Powerful Questions to ask your teen

-We’ve developed 5 Powerful Questions that will surely spark new ideas within your teen and hopefully a sense of excitement and motivation to boot!
+Here are 5 Powerful Questions that will surely spark new ideas within your teen and, hopefully, a sense of excitement and motivation!

 The key to asking powerful questions is to frame them as empowering and open-ended.
 Powerful questions encourage self-discovery and an understanding of what is possible.